jido/Arcadam/Quirks.md

 no-indent text is not part of the code block
 ```

 Unlike AsciiDoctor, all the lines of the code block must be indented.
-The second line above is a normal paragraph.
+The second line above is a normal paragraph
+and there should be an empty line before.

 ~~~
   ```